 Attorney Matheny told The New York Times that video evidence is often not enough in solicitation of prostitution cases.
 The details of what is actually said between both parties is absolutely crucial in proving criminal intent.
 Even if there is video evidence of Kraft engaging in sexual conduct with a masseuse at the day spa, there would still be a heavy cloud of doubt over what was said or agreed upon leading up to that point.
 As with any criminal case, the evidential burden is on the prosecution to prove guilt, not on the defense to prove innocence.

 For more information about the ongoing Robert Kraft prostitution case, you can click here to view the full New York Times article featuring Attorney Eric Matheny as an interview source.
 (Login or subscription may be required.)
-To learn about Attorney Eric Matheny and his services as a South Florida sex crime attorney, you can call (305) 504-6655 to arrange a free case evaluation.
+To learn about Attorney Eric Matheny and his services as a Miami-Dade County sex crime attorney, you can call (305) 504-6655 to arrange a free case evaluation.